-Several prominent buyers expressed an interest when the property went up for sale, among them Mary Call Darby Collins, the great-granddaughter of Richard Keith Call, and her husband, State Senator Thomas LeRoy Collins.
-Eventually, out of respect for the family, the other potential suitors withdrew and the Collins family acquired the property.
+Several prominent buyers expressed interest when The Grove went up for sale, among them Mary Call Darby Collins (1911-2009), the great-granddaughter of Richard Keith Call, and her husband, State Senator Thomas LeRoy Collins (1909-1991).
+The other potential suitors withdrew their offers and the Collins family purchased the property in 1942.

 Left: The Brevard Family Home, 1934.
-Photo courtesy of the State Archives of Florida
+Photo courtesy of the State Archives of Florida.

 Right: Mary Call Darby at the Brevard family house as the "Queen of the Fairies" for the May Day celebration, ca. 1917.
-Photo courtesy of Jane Aurell Menton
+Photo courtesy of Jane Aurell Menton.

 Collins returned to his hometown and established a law practice.
 He was elected to the state house in 1934 and the state senate in 1940.
 Collins resigned his seat in 1944 to serve in the Navy during World War II.
 He returned to the senate in 1947.